Children: Introduction

 The evidence base for the use of many medicines in children is often limited.
 Historically, many company-sponsored drug trials have not recruited children because of ethical concerns and lack of financial return.
 It follows that the range of medicines that are licensed for use in children is restricted and many receive unlicensed or off-label medicines.

 The Human Medicines Regulations 2012 enables such use, but if you are asked about the choice of drug in a paediatric patient, always consider if there is a clinically appropriate, licensed drug first.
 If you can't use a licensed medicine, you should take extra steps to ensure that the use of the medicine is justified in terms of evidence, necessity, and safety.
-A lack of published information may sometimes make it harder to check other parameters like dose and frequency, suitability of formulation, precautions, interactions, and monitoring parameters.
+A lack of published information may sometimes make it harder to check other parameters such as dose and frequency, suitability of formulation, precautions, interactions, and monitoring requirements.

 The Neonatal and Paediatric Pharmacists Group (NPPG) and the Royal College of Paediatrics and Child Health (RCPCH) have produced a position statement on the use of unlicensed medicines or licensed medicines for unlicensed indications in paediatric practice.